wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 1. Enable <strong>multi-factor authentication</strong> to augment protection

 1. <strong>Centrally store</strong> and protect secrets like tokens, passwords, and certificates
-1. Leverage <strong>dynamic secrets</strong> to further strengthen the organization’s security posture
+1. Leverage <a href="#DynamicSecrets">dynamic secrets</a> to further strengthen the organization’s security posture
 1. <strong>Encrypt</strong> everything (in transit and at rest) and make it easy to maximize product adoption